raylutz/audit-engine-docsite/docs/user-guide/glossary.md

 * **qualified_writeins** - list of qualified write-ins for this contest

 This file should be reviewed by the auditing team, particularly to adjust the 'bmd_contest_name's and 'writein_num' to verify that these accurately match the layouts.
 Note: Other fields exist but are not normally used because most of the definition is not required since we use the [TargetMapper App](#targetmapper-app) to generate the map instead of doing image analysis.

+### Election Record

+Within the AuditEngine app, within a given district, there may be multiple elections defined.
+The "Election Record" is the information related to that election, and will eventually include files uploaded appropriate for that election and used by one or more Audits.

 <h3 id="election-management-system-ems">Election Management System (EMS)</h3>